 Now your ends are free and you can quickly unravel your bracelet!

-Stephanie is the executive editor of DIYready.com.
+Stephanie Hicks Butler is the executive editor of DIY Ready.
 She is curious, creative, and an expert mess maker who is not afraid to try anything a couple of times to get it right.
 Her specialties are inventing things, writing no nonsense clear instructions, artistic endeavors, paper crafts, digital media, kids crafts, creating recipes and figuring out new and better ways to do almost anything.
 Stephanie is a DIY guru who thinks maybe she should have been banned from DIY forums years ago, but enjoys being part information junkie, mad scientist, uncertified gourmet chef and mom of three budding DIY enthusiasts.
+DIY Projects For Teens

 At DIY Ready, our mission is to provide a wide variety of resources for DIY enthusiasts- tutorials, skills, techniques, money and time saving tips as well as detailed project plans and videos